Animals in Education

 Sonny and Cher, the Mallard Ducks

 Sonny and Cher are two sibling female Mallards who were brought to the Wisconsin Humane Society after they were illegally hand-raised by a misinformed, but well-meaning person.
-As ducklings, their finder unknowingly fed them a diet deficient in calcium, and as a result, the ducks developed “metabolic bone disease,” which left some of their bones weakened and bowed.
-For this reason, they can’t fly or walk normally.
+Their finder fed them an inappropriate diet and as a result, the ducks developed metabolic bone disease which left some of their bones weakened and/or deformed.
+For this reason, they can’t fly or walk normally and cannot survive in the wild on their own.
 Sonny and Cher are a perfect example why it is a bad idea (and illegal) to keep wild animals as pets, and why it is so important to immediately contact a licensed wildlife rehabilitator when you find a wild animal that needs help.
-These ducks are now part of the WHS Wildlife Rehabilitation Center’s team of education animals, helping us teach others about how they can prevent needless injury, illness and death for wild animals in our community.

-Amelia and Lindbergh, the Big Brown Bats, were patients in our wildlife hospital.
-We are one of only a handful of rehabilitators in Wisconsin that are licensed to care for these bats that are considered a threatened species in our state.
-Each year we care for over 100 bats.
-Our goal is to rehabilitate them and release them to the wild, but these two came in with such serious injuries that they were ultimately determined to be non-releasable.
-Both have wing damage (Amelia is missing about 15% of each wing, and Mr. Earhart is missing about 50% of one wing).
-Since bats hunt for insects in flight, as you can imagine, any impairment to their wings is very serious.
-We obtained state-authorization to add Amelia and Lindbergh to our education program.
-These two wonderful bats now help us educate the hundreds of people that attend our education programs each year about bats.
-In our programs we talk about the importance and significance of bats, and we also dispel the many persistent myths about bats.
-Bats are wonderful mothers, they are exceptionally clean, and very sensitive and observant individuals.
+We have a small captive colony of non-releasable Big Brown Bats, all of which were originally patients in our wildlife hospital.
+We are one of only a handful of rehabilitation centers in Wisconsin that are licensed to care for these bats that are considered a threatened species in our state.
+Each year we care for over 150 bats.
+Our goal is to rehabilitate these amazing creatures and release them back to the wild, but for these individuals, their serious injuries were so severe that they were ultimately determined to be non-releasable.
+These bats now help us educate the hundreds of people that attend our education programs each year about bats.
+In our programs we talk about the importance and significance of bats, and we also work diligently to dispel the many persistent myths regarding these amazing nocturnal insect-eaters.
+Bats are wonderful mothers, are very beneficial to humans in our agricultural state by eating literally tons of insects, they are exceptionally clean, and very sensitive and observant individuals.
 People are always amazed by how cute their faces look up close and by how small bats truly are (even though their species name has “big” in it!).
 We love bats, and we can’t think of better ambassadors to help us in our mission to build a community that treats animals with kindness and respect.

 Our permanent residents require specialized care in order to maintain their health.
-From exercise regimens to diets particular to their needs.
 If you would like to make a contribution to the ongoing care of one of our permanent residents, please click here to make a donation.